Relativiteit/ArduinoBasics/README.md

 Project Structure
 The projects will have a small introduction on what is the expected outcome, and a Bill of Materials.
+You can search on project name, or project x and go up accordingly.
+* Projects 1-2 are LED projects
+You can also search on BOM based on the projects, the BOMx corresponds with the project number.

 ## Project 1: Button Led